Production of keV Sterile Neutrinos in Supernovae: New Constraints and Gamma Ray Observables: Sterile neutrino production in Supernovae

-\emph{Sterile neutrino production in supernovae.} We consider a simplified two-flavor oscillation picture with mixing between a sterile neutrino $\nu_s$ and one species of active neutrinos $\nu_x, \, x=\mu \,\, \text{or} \,\, \tau$.
+We consider a simplified two-flavor oscillation picture with mixing between a sterile neutrino\footnote{In this work, for brevity, the term ``sterile neutrino" is denoting both sterile neutrinos and antineutrinos.
+The only exception is when discussing the adiabatic production where we refer explicitly to ``sterile antineutrinos" because the resonance appears in the antineutrino channel.} $\nu_s$ and one species of active neutrinos $\nu_x, \, x=\mu \,\, \text{or} \,\, \tau$.
 We do not consider mixing between $\nu_s$ and electron neutrinos to avoid complications arising from charged current interactions between $\nu_e$ and electrons/positrons.
 The flavor basis Hamiltonian describing neutrino propagation in matter includes the vacuum oscillation term and a Mikheyev--Smirnov--Wolfenstein (MSW) potential $V_x$ that describes coherent forward scattering of $\nu_x$ on the background matter via $Z$ exchange~\cite{Wolfenstein:1977ue, Mikheev:1986gs,Mikheev:1986wj}:

 Here, $\theta \ll 1$ is the $\nu_{s}$--$\nu_{x}$ mixing angle in vacuum and $\Delta m^2 \simeq m_s^2$ is the mass squared difference between the two mass eigenstates \footnote{In this paper, we refer to $m_s$ as the sterile neutrino mass, even though we mean of course the mass of the heavy mass eigenstate which is mostly a $\nu_s$, with only a tiny admixture of $\nu_x$.}.
 The MSW potential is $V_x = \pm \sqrt{2} G_F (-N_n/2 + N_{\nu_e} - N_{\bar{\nu}_e})$, where $G_F$ is the Fermi constant and $N_{n}, \, N_{\nu_{e}}, \, \text{and} \, N_{\bar{\nu}_{e}}$ are the neutron, electron neutrino, and electron antineutrino number densities.
 The $+$ ($-$) sign corresponds to the potential experienced by neutrinos (antineutrinos).
 Since $|N_{\nu_e} - N_{\bar\nu_e}| \ll N_n/2$, the potential is positive for antineutrinos and negative for neutrinos.
 Note that we neglect terms that would arise from differences between the $\nu_x$ and $\bar\nu_x$ number densities because such differences are expected to be small in the parameter region where our limits will lie~\cite{Raffelt:1990yz}.
 We have checked that even adding an MSW potential corresponding to a maximal asymmetry does not alter our results significantly.
 We also neglect the momentum and angular dependence of neutrino self-interactions \cite{Duan:2010bg, Dasgupta:2007ws} and instead restrict ourselves to the simplified formalism used in \cite{Raffelt:2011nc,Nunokawa:1997ct,Shi:1993ee}.
 Since $N_n$, $N_{\nu_e}$, and $N_{\bar\nu_e}$ are extremely large in the supernova core and gradually decrease with radius, most antineutrinos will encounter an MSW resonance on their way out of the exploding star.
 At the resonance,